jasonATindiecentive/dadevelopertest/README.md

  If access to the API were restricted to only authorized users who were issued credentials then this could be avoided.

-### It’s better to use UUIDs for “user_id” rather than simply a auto incrementing number that is easy for someone to guess.
+### Use UUIDs for “user_id”

+... rather than simply a auto incrementing number that is easy for someone to guess.

 ### If I were designing this API I would: